geochasm/DRCOG_Buildings/workflow.md

  * You can review the general instructions by clicking the **Instructions** tab
  * If you are ready to start mapping click on the **Start contributing** button from the Instructions tab or click the **Contribute** tab.
  ![download_osm](https://github.com/geochasm/DRCOG_Buildings/blob/master/images/proj_descr_screen.png)

  * On the **Contribute** tab select a specific task from the map or click the **Take a task at random** button or click a task on the mapview.
- * Make sure your JOSM is running and Remote Control Enable and Choose **Edit with JOSM**
+ * Make sure your JOSM is running with Remote Control Enabled, and Choose **Edit with JOSM**
  ![task_lock](https://github.com/russdeffner/DRCOG_Buildings/blob/master/images/TaskLock.PNG)

  * This will populate your JOSM with the OSM data in your task area.

 ### Getting the DRCOG Building Data for your Task